Paul Spotts Emrick: Director of the All-American Marching Band

 Emrick came to Purdue in 1904 as an electrical engineering major and immediately joined the school's band.
 By the time he arrived in West Lafayette, the band had existed for 18 years but had only recently come into its own.
 The band members had to furnish their own uniforms, instruments, and music.
 When Emrick arrived, he was one of the few members with a musical background.
 The directors were elected by the bandsmen either from among themselves or from the faculty.
 Despite these handicaps, the band had grown to 50 members by 1902, and had become a fixture at football games even though it primarily served to play at drills and ceremonies for the Student Army Training Corps (forerunner of the Purdue ROTC).

-Due to his experience as a director, Emrick was elected as the band's president and director in 1905, as only a sophomore.
+Due to his experience as a conductor, Emrick was elected as the band's president and director in 1905, as only a sophomore.
 Two years later, as a senior, Emrick instituted one of the first of a long list of innovations.
 At a 1907 game, the band formed a large block "P" as part of its pregame show.
 It was the first time a marching band had broken out of military ranks to form letters on the field.
 The "Block P" has been part of every AAMB pregame show since.
 Years later, in a 1953 interview with the Lafayette Journal & Courier, Emrick recounted seeing geese fly over a lake in the fall, saying "usually, they'd fly in a 'V', but once in a while, they'd change formation and fly in various figures.
 I used to wonder if you could do that with men drilling."